IvanHalim/Bayesian-Optimization/analysis/05_algorithm-evaluation.md

     ## [1] 20.13238

 The solution has a Sharpe Ratio of 20.1324.
-We achieve a higher performance than `rBayesianOptimization` or Particle Swarm Optimization, and in just one iteration\!
+We achieve a higher performance than both `rBayesianOptimization` and Particle Swarm Optimization, and in just one iteration\!

 Based on normalized Bayes, here is how your asset should be distributed.